Middleman-EPM/Middleman-NPM/README.md

 Middleman is currently only compatible with Node v8.5.

 ## Installation
-Install the module with npm install Middleman with the global -g flag:
+Install the module with npm install middleman-NPM:

-	npm install middleman -g
+	npm install middleman-NPM

+## Usage
+To initialize Middleman, simply require the npm module and to use middleman for all your routes:

+	const middleman = require('middleman')
+	app.use(middlman)